Maximum rank of a Legendrian web: Legendrian -webs of rank

-\two The class of Legendrian webs \eqref{23Legweb} will also play a role in the analysis for the rank bound in the next section.
-The linear differential equation for Abelian relations will be examined on this class of Legendrian webs to show that the associated symbol is nondegenerate.
+\two The class of Legendrian webs \eqref{23Legweb} discussed here will play a role in the analysis for the rank bound in the next section.
+The linear differential equation for Abelian relations of the general Legendrian web will be examined on this class of Legendrian webs to show that the associated symbol is nondegenerate.
+To this end, it would suffice to note the following intermediate bound on the rank of polynomial Abelian relations. \begin{lemma} Let $\, \W$ be the Legendrian $\, d$-web defined by the second order ODE's \eqref{23Legweb}, $\, d \geq 3$.
+Then $\, \W$ has exactly $ \rho_d$ linearly independent Abelian relations which are polynomial in the variables $\{ y, p\}$. \end{lemma} \Pf Note by construction that the $\rho_d$ Abelian relations for $\W$ in the proof of Proposition \ref{23propo} are polynomial in the variables $\{ y, p\}$.
+We show that there are no other such polynomial Abelian relations.